The-Swarm-Corporation/NewsAgent/README.md

 For more information on enterprise solutions, contact us at [kye@swarms.world](mailto:kye@swarms.world).

 # Todo
-- **Smart Query Crafting**: Automatically creates optimized queries to fetch the most relevant news from multiple sources.
+- **Smart Query Crafting**: Automatically creates optimized queries using an llm to fetch the most relevant news from multiple sources.
 - **Real-Time Updates**: Fetch news in real-time or set scheduled intervals for continuous monitoring.
 - **Customizable Sources**: Add or remove specific news sources, tailored to your business needs.
 <!-- - **Enterprise Integration**: Easily integrates into existing enterprise platforms for automated news monitoring and alert systems. -->
+- **Bing API**: Implement Bing API for search
+- **Google API**: Implement Google API for search
+- **Free Seaarch**: Implement a free, fast, reliable search mechanism that runs completely locally and privately.

 ## Contributing